CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-19.md

 # Task 2: Enable Microsoft Defender for Cloud

+## Overview

-In this task, you will enable and configure Microsoft Defender for Cloud.
+In this task, you will enable and configure Microsoft Defender for Cloud to provide enhanced cloud security posture management (CSPM) and workload protection for your Azure environment.

+⚠ **Important Usage Guidance:** It may take several minutes for Microsoft Defender for Cloud to reflect the updated plan status after enabling the services.
+If the toggles do not immediately show as “On” or the subscription status does not update, proceed with the lab and return later to verify.

 1. Go to the [Azure Portal](https://portal.azure.com), and search for **Microsoft Defender for Cloud**.